 Visit Virginia Beach and you’ll undoubtedly take note of the No Swearing signs posted throughout the town (signs with the symbols @#!! circled in red with the red slash through them, the universal sign for “forbidden”).
 The signs actually are there to remind people to curtail bad behavior, everything from cursing, playing a radio too loudly, getting drunk, wearing a thong bikini on the beach, etc. In other words, Virginia Beach is trying hard to be as family-friendly as possible.
-Read below for eight other things that make this seaside town exceedingly family friendly.
+Read below for eight other things that make this seaside town exceedingly family-friendly.

-1. The beach!
 What child, whether baby, toddler, youth, or teen doesn’t enjoy the beach?
 It’s a great way to be outdoors as a family.
-The kids can play in the surf and sand and Mom and Dad can stay under an umbrella and read while keeping one eye and ear cocked on the kids.
+The kids can play in the surf and sand and Mom and Dad can stay under umbrella and read while keeping one eye and ear cocked on the kids.
 Or, Mom and Dad can throw the Frisbee, run in the waves, build sandcastles, and look for live horseshoe crabs with the children!
 Just be sure to bring good sunblock and you and the family can make terrific memories without spending a lot of money.

-2. The Virginia Aquarium is where you and your family can see plenty of marine mammals and fish.
+The Virginia Aquarium is where you and your family can see plenty of marine mammals and fish.
 There’s even a Chesapeake Bay Touch Pool where your children can gently touch all sorts of sea life!

-4. Take a hike and explore the natural beauty found at First Landing State Park, the site where the first English settlers made land back in 1607 (and also where the pirate Blackbeard is said to have hidden in the park’s Narrows area).
+Take a hike and explore the natural beauty found at First Landing State Park, the site where the first English settlers made land back in 1607 (and also where the pirate Blackbeard is said to have hidden in the park’s Narrows area).
 The park has 20 miles of trails and 1.5 miles of beach/shoreline.
 Bike rentals are available.

-7. Go parasailing as a family.
+Go parasailing as a family.
 Pirate Parasailing is the company to choose because they offer the longest flying time out of all the Parasailing companies at the beach.
 Soar above the waters of VA Beach for 10-12 minutes, flying three passengers at a time.